 Scroll back to top

-Reaction Forces
+Reaction forces

 Because of Newton's Third Law we know that every action has an equal and opposite reaction.
 We can solve for these reaction forces to understand the loading of a structure.

-Types of Connections
+Types of connections

 Different supports and different connections have different types of reaction forces depending on what they are constraining.
 For example, a pin connection restricts movement in the x-and y-directions but doesn't restrict rotation.
-This means that each pin connection has two reaction forces: one in the x-direciton, and one in the y-direction corresponding to the degrees of freedom that are fixed.
+This means that each pin connection has two reaction forces: one in the x-direction, and one in the y-direction corresponding to the degrees of freedom that are fixed.
 A roller support only constrains movement in the y-direction, and thus only has one reaction force (oriented in the y-direction).

 Constraints that produce one unknown reaction force.